TamasNeumer/Ph03nix-InterviewPrep/Java/InterviewQuestions/AlgorithmsAndDataStructures/AlgorithmsAndDataStructures.md

 ```
 #### 4. Implement the bubble sort algorithm!
 (Hint: Use do-while and stop if no numbers were switched!)
 #### 5. Implement insertion sort algorithm.
 (Hint: use loop labeling)
+#### 6. Implement the quick sort algorithm.
+(Hint: pivot)
+#### 7. Implement the merge sort algorithm.
+(Hint pivot is the middle.
+Two sublists on which "merge" is called recursively.
+Two lists are merged by a separate "merge" function, that uses "pointers"/"indexes" to access the current element to be inserted from both lists.)

+## Search
+#### 8. Given a sorted array use binary search to find an element.